ketencimert/probprog-finalproject/submission/README.md

 The goal of this project is to reproduce the Glicko 2 rating system using Stan.
 We plan to fit the model described in the original paper (Glickman, 2001) using different inference algorithms and different priors.

-Glicko 2 considers the setting where there are various players with different merits/strength.
-The merits/strength of each player is latent.
-The aim of the model is to undercover this latent structure.
-That is, in Bayesian terms, making posterior inference over player merits/strength.
-This is particularly useful in settings where it is essential to evaluate the performance of the players.

 ## References

 This is the final project by [Ozan Adiguzel](https://github.com/Ozan147) and [Mert Ketenci](https://github.com/ketencimert) for [Machine Learning with Probabilistic Programming](http://www.proditus.com/mlpp2021) (Fall 2021) at Columbia University.